hyperhq/docs.hyper.sh-hyper/GettingStarted/launch_the_first_container.md

 `-v data:/data` tells Hyper\_ to mount the volume `data` onto the new container at the path `/data`, and `-p 80` indicates http port 80 is published.

 ### 4. Attach a floating IP
 Hyper\_ creates a default private network for each accounts.
 The new container is launched in your own private network, which Hyper\_ creates by default.
 In the private network, an internal IPv4 address is assigned to the container automatically.
-This IP address is not reachable from other network or the Internet.
+This IP address is not reachable from other networks or the Internet.

-To enable public Internet access to your applcation, you need to attach a floating IP address to the container:
+To enable public Internet access to your application, you need to attach a floating IP address to the container:

 	$ hyper fip allocate 1
 	211.98.26.201